timdp/hampster/README.md

 3. For every package, inspect its `package.json` to build a dependency tree.
 4. Walk the dependency tree and run `npm link <dependencies>` where possible.

+You can also specify the URL to `hampster.json` instead of a local path.

 ## Options

 ### `--pull`